Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Nikon Coolshot

-The COOLSHOT PROII is Nikon's flagship golf rangefinder and it is packed with advanced technologies.
+The COOLSHOT PROII is Nikon's flagship golf rangefinder, and it is packed with advanced technologies.
 It is waterproof, fog-proof, and competition compliant.
-Borrowing technology from Nikon’s innovative cameras and lenses, the Nikon COOLSHOT PROII counteracts hand shake and environmental factors to steady both your view and the ranging laser.

 It’s easier to find your target, and it’s easier to lock onto it.
-The Nikon golf rangefinder has a slope adjustment they call ID (incline / decline) that you can toggle on and off during tournament play.
-It also boasts near instant measurements and a bright OLED display.
-The Nikon has 6x magnification and dual indicators that you've locked onto the pin with a echo vibration and a visual queue.
+The Nikon golf rangefinder has a slope adjustment they call ID (incline/decline) that you can toggle on and off during tournament play.
+It also boasts near-instant measurements and a bright OLED display.
+The Nikon has 6x magnification and dual indicators that you've locked onto the pin with an echo vibration and a visual queue.

 Pros